theholy7/theholy7.github.io/_posts/2026-03-22-the-elevator.md

 * Review code as you normally do.
 Be critical, apply engineering best practices.
 Small PRs, tests written and passing.
 When it's not good enough you start over.
-* Think ahead as much as possible, write a good prompt, then execute.
-If it's wrong, start over with the new learnings
+* Before prompting, write a short spec — even a paragraph.
+What should this do?
+  What are the edge cases?
+What should it *not* do?
+Then review the output against your spec rather than reading it cold.
+You'll find review much easier because you have a framework, and over time this is how you build intuition for what context these tools need upfront.
+When it's wrong, start over with more context

 ## Fear of getting outdated